-3. You are going to participate in the scientific conference "Advantages of Science and Technology in the XXI century".
+5. You are going to participate in the scientific conference "Advantages of Science and Technology in the XXI century".
 Prepare a written report on the topic of your Master's Thesis.
 Prepare this written report for oral presentation.
 Use the following phrases that can help you evaluate the information:

-- The topic of my research is ...
+- The central aim of this work is to present a detailed analysis on ....